atnjqt/getout_of_text_3/README.md

 If you have access and paid for the COCA corpus (https://www.corpusdata.org/purchase.asp with academic & commercial licenses), you can use the `got3` module to read and analyze the corpus files.
 Please ensure you comply with the licensing terms of COCA when using the corpus data.

 > 📝 Note: The COCA corpus is a large and diverse corpus of American English, and it DOES contain sensitive or proprietary information.
 Please use the corpus responsibly and in accordance with the licensing terms.
 English Corpora scrubs 95%/5% with 10 `@` signs, so you may notice that in search results as an effort to promote fair use doctrine in copyright law.
 The database maintainers also add a watermark throughtout the text content that deviates from the real content, and periodically scan the public web for distribution of this content.
+You must agree to the terms of service and licensing agreement before downloading and using the COCA corpus files, which is namely to **not redistribute the corpus files** and to **not use the corpus for commercial purposes**.

+#### Genres & Years

+Years are from 1990-2019 for the following distributions of COCA:

+1. Academic (`acad`) - Legal academic texts
+2. Blog (`blog`) - Legal blogs and commentary
+3. Fiction (`fic`) - Legal fiction and narratives
+4. Magazine (`mag`) - Legal magazine articles
+5. News (`news`) - Legal news coverage
+6. Spoken (`spok`) - Legal oral arguments and speeches
+7. TV/Movie (`tvm`) - Legal drama and media
+8. Web (`web`) - Legal web content

 #### Read the Dataset